JaeryoungLee/JaeryoungLee.github.io/content/research-areas.md

 - Vision-based precision landing of fixed-wing UAVs
 - Subway positioning using passengers’ mobile phone sensors.

-More details of these projects can be seen here: (link).
+More details of these projects can be seen [here](https://jaeryounglee.github.io/research-areas/).

 #### Graduate Research